jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 ![alt text](http://i.imgur.com/Xy3M9qal.jpg "Jenny Lake Campground")

 After the fire died out and we all retired to our tents, I luxuriated in changing into dry clothes and snuggling into my new fleece.
-It had been a truly epic day, and I was proud of myself for rising to the occasion.
+It had been a truly epic day, and I was proud of myself for rising to the occasion